 Katie also continues to be active in ALIDD, where her husband is a minister.
 ALIDD churches are active centers in their communities, with soup kitchens, clothing closets, sewing workshops and other outreach activities.
 In times of natural disasters such as floods and drought, ALIDD churches are often the focal points through which ecumenical agencies distribute food, clothing, bedding and other necessary items to disaster victims.
-ALIDD is unique among Pentecostal seminaries in that it offers a critical (rather than literal) theological education to students at a popular level.
+ALIDD also promotes a critical (rather than literal) theological education to students at a popular level.
 Students at the seminary struggle to try to understand and minister the biblical message of salvation and liberation within contexts of poverty, abuse and delinquency.

 About Katie Griffin

-Since the birth of her second child and the beginnings of her doctoral studies, Katie’s teaching takes place in Buenos Aires, but she also travels to extension sites to give intensive workshops.
-“I enjoy the traveling,” writes Katie, “because it helps me to understand the reality of the living situations for the great majority of the poor in Argentina.”
+Since the birth of her second child and the beginnings of her doctoral studies, Katie’s teaching has taken place in Buenos Aires.
+Previously she travelled frequently to extension sites to give intensive workshops.
+“I miss the traveling,” writes Katie, “because it provided me with a constant contact with the reality of the living situations for the great majority of the poor in Argentina.”

 Katie graduated from Smith College in Northampton, Massachusetts, with a B.A. in French studies.
 After college she spent two years at Wayland Academy in Beaver Dam, Wisconsin, as a French instructor and swim coach.
 She then enrolled in Fuller Theological Seminary, from which she received an M.Div. degree.
 While at Fuller she was a substitute teacher for the Alhambra Unified School District in Alhambra and a faculty secretary at Fuller.
 After Fuller, Katie attended Princeton Theological Seminary and received a Th.M. degree in church history with an emphasis on the Reformation era.
 While at Princeton Katie was a teaching fellow and a research assistant.
 Katie finished her doctoral degree in Church History at ISEDET, studying the life stories of early Argentine Pentecostals in the second decade of the twentieth century, in March 2015.

 Katie is a clergy member of Cayuga-Syracuse Presbytery.
-She is married to Rev. Daniel A. Fratea, an ALIDD pastor.
+She is married to Rev. Daniel A. Fratea, a psychologist and pastor of ALIDD.
 They have a daughter, Noelia Nicole Fratea Griffin, and a son, Brian Daniel Fratea Griffin.